Bronwydd

-Bronwydd is a village and a community in the county of Carmarthenshire, Wales, situated about three miles north of Carmarthen in the valley of the River Gwili.
+Bronwydd is a village and community in the county of Carmarthenshire, Wales, situated about three miles north of Carmarthen in the valley of the River Gwili.
 Bronwydd community comprises the village of Bronwydd Arms, a couple of nearby hamlets and a number of working farms in the surrounding area.
 In Census 2011, it had a population of 564.

 Bronwydd Arms railway station is a halt on the Gwili Railway.
 Cwmgwili mansion, home to a prominent local family, the Philipps, has 17th century features and is a grade II* listed building.

 Bronwydd Arms was one of six broadband "not-spots" in Wales - communities without high-speed internet access.
 In December 2008, the Welsh Assembly Government and BT confirmed that coverage in these areas would be upgraded in April 2009.